bashenk/WaniKaniOpenFrameworkTurboEvents/README.md

     wkof.turbo.events.click.addListener(myFunction);

     const options1 = {
-        // Run the callback on the dashboard and on individual radical, kanji, or vocab pages.
+        // Run the listener on the dashboard and on individual radical, kanji, or vocab pages.
         urls: [wkof.turbo.common.locations.dashboard, wkof.turbo.common.locations.items_pages]
     };
-    // Run the callback on the "turbo:before-visit" event. wkof.turbo.add_event_listener(wkof.turbo.events.before_visit, myFunction, options1);
+    // Run the listener on the "turbo:before-visit" event. wkof.turbo.add_event_listener(wkof.turbo.events.before_visit, myFunction, options1);
     // The above line is equivalent to either of the following two lines.
     // These will both return false because the listener has already been added with these options.